Foreign income for family assistance

 This is income you earn while overseas in foreign service or on an approved project for 91 days or more.

-This can include income you earn if either you’re:
+This can include income you earn if you are either:

 - a member of the armed services serving overseas